Properties of Molecular Gas in Galaxies in Early and Mid Stage of Interaction: II. Molecular Gas Fraction: Introduction

 \section{Introduction}

-The morphological and chemical evolutions of galaxies are dominated by interstellar medium (ISM) through star formation activity.
-While the ISM works as a fuel on a birth of stars, heavy elements which were made in stars spread out into interstellar space through supernovae and AGB stars which are the end phase of stars.
-The supernovae may trigger star formation compressing the surrounding ISM.
+The morphological and chemical evolutions of galaxies are dominated by interstellar medium (ISM) through star-formation activity.
+While the ISM works as a fuel for the birth of stars, heavy elements made in stars spread out into interstellar space through supernovae and AGB stars at the end phase of stars.
+The supernovae may trigger star formation by compressing the surrounding ISM.
 Repetition of the birth and death of stars changes the galaxy-scale environments.
-It is known that the early type spiral galaxies have high molecular-to-atomic gas ratio \citep{OR09,Boselli97,Sauty03,YK89}.
-Molecular gas fraction, which is practically the same with molecular-to-atomic gas ratio also varies even within a galaxy \citep{Honma95,Tosaki11}. \citet{Tanaka14} showed radial distributions of molecular gas fraction of nearby spiral galaxies can be explained by a theoretical model fitting using the combinations of observational data.
-This result shows that local environment determines molecular gas fraction.
+It is known that the early-type spiral galaxies are known to have high molecular-to-atomic gas ratios \citep{OR09,Boselli97,Sauty03,YK89}.
+A global molecular gas fraction, which is the same as molecular-to-atomic gas ratio practically, also varies even within a galaxy \citep{Honma95,Tosaki11}. \citet{Tanaka14} showed that radial distributions of a local molecular gas fraction of nearby spiral galaxies can be explained by theoretical model fitting based on \citet{Elmegreen93} using the combination of observational data.
 In a galaxy cluster, H\emissiontype{I} is deficient \citep{GH83}, while CO gas is not deficient \citep{KY86, KY89, Stark86, Nakanishi06}.
-These studies show that ram pressure effectively and selectively remove H\emissiontype{I}, which typically resides outer region than molecular gas, from a galaxy into inter galactic space.
-The properties of ISM are highly connected to the environments of galaxies locally and globally.
+These studies show that ram pressure effectively and selectively removes H\emissiontype{I}, which typically resides in an outer region farther than molecular gas, from a galaxy into intergalactic space.
+The properties of ISM are highly connected to the environments of galaxies.